GVSU-CIS635/gvsu-cis635.github.io/_sources/project/project-overview.md

 - Get better at using data mining methods and tools.
 - Clearly explain your methods and results.

-## Groups

-This project is team-based.
-You will need to set up your team, with each team allowed to have up to 5 members.

 ## Grading

 Your final project will count for 40% of your grade in this course: